Discipline Process: Hearing

 At the end of each day: You will need to sign out and return your visitor pass to the hearing coordinator.

-Electronic devices: You can bring into the hearing room any device that can transmit and/or record data or audio (i.e., smartphones, cellular phones, computers, laptops, tablets, notebooks, personal digital assistants).
+Electronic devices: You can attend a hearing with any device that can transmit and/or record data or audio (i.e., smartphones, cellular phones, computers, laptops, tablets, notebooks, personal digital assistants).
 However, you must follow these rules:

-• The device cannot interfere with the court sound system or other technology
+• The device cannot interfere with the hearing's sound system or other technology

-• The device cannot interfere with hearing room decorum or impede the administration of justice
+• The device cannot interfere with hearing decorum or impede the administration of justice

 • The device cannot make noise or require speaking